JSP Action Tags

 Output:

-Here we get the output from the body tag of generated XML.
+Here we get the output from the body tag of the generated XML.

-• It is used to template text in JSP pages.
+• It is used to insert template text into JSP pages.

 • Its body does not contain any other elements, and it contains only text and EL expressions.